HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Understanding which data elements you can license and which have restrictions

 Myth: “If information is publicly available, I can license it without restrictions.”
-Reality: Public availability doesn’t eliminate intellectual property rights in compilations.
+Reality: Public availability doesn’t remove intellectual property rights in compilations.
 Your editorial effort in selecting, verifying, and organizing public information creates licensable value, but you must respect the rights of original data sources and comply with privacy regulations.

-Smart directory operators include licensing rights in their initial user agreements.
+Sensible directory operators include licensing rights in their initial user agreements.
 When someone submits a business listing, they should explicitly grant you rights to use, sublicense, and distribute that information.
 Retrofitting these rights after building a large database creates legal headaches you don’t want.

 Start by calculating your cost basis.
-How much do you spend annually maintaining and updating your directory?
+How much do you spend each year maintaining and updating your directory?
 This includes staff time for verification, technology costs, and overhead.
 Your licensing revenue should at minimum cover the marginal cost of delivering data to licensees, but ideally it should contribute to your overall operational costs.

-Market comparison provides another pricing anchor.
+Market comparison gives another pricing anchor.
 Research what similar data costs in your industry.
 Trade associations, market research firms, and data brokers often publish pricing guides.
 Don’t copy their prices blindly, but understand the market range.

 Valuation FactorImpact on PriceExample